ambulantelab/gobilda/README.md

 (Finally, note that the *ros-humble-foxglove-bridge* package should have been installed on the Orin when you installed dependencies using the rosdep commands.)

-## Workspace Structure
+## 📁 Workspace Structure
+This project follows a standard ROS 2 workspace layout, organized into a few core packages that each serve a specific purpose in controlling and operating the GoBilda robot.

 ### Packages
-#### *gobilda_robot*
+#### 🧩 *gobilda_robot*
+This is the main package for integrating the GoBilda hardware with ROS 2.
+It is subdivided into the following components:

 ##### 1. bringup
-Mainly, focused on launch files and configuration files that start up the gobilda's many drivers nodes.
+Contains launch files and configuration files used to start all the necessary ROS 2 nodes that control the GoBilda robot.
+This includes node parameters, launch arguments, and any required startup logic for the robot’s software stack.

 ##### 2. description
-Holds the urdf files that are needed to provide ROS2 with the available transformations and structure of the robot (links, joints, dimensions, etc.)
+Holds the robot’s URDF (Unified Robot Description Format) files, which define the structure and kinematics of the robot.
+This includes the definition of links, joints, physical dimensions, and coordinate transformations, which are critical for tasks like visualization, simulation, and motion planning.

 ##### 3. hardware
-Holds code that acutally implements the "lower-level" communication between ROS2 and the Jetson GPIO.
-This is really the core of the robot's ROS2 driver and provides the foundation for controlling the robot with out sotware.
+Implements the low-level interface between ROS 2 and the Jetson Orin Nano’s GPIO pins.
+This is the core of the robot’s driver layer, handling direct communication with motors, encoders, sensors, and other hardware components.
+It provides the foundation for higher-level control of the robot through ROS 2.

 #### *gobilda_utilities*
 Some utility nodes for tele-operating the robot and subscribing to sensor data.

 #### *kiss_icp*
-K(eep) I(t) S(mall) and S(imple) node/driver provided by the folks at the University of Bonn.
-This node effectively uses the data coming from the gobilda's LiDAR to calculate odometry.
-It provides a basis for tracking where our robot has moved without the need for encoders.
-Check out their [research paper](https://www.ipb.uni-bonn.de/wp-content/papercite-data/pdf/vizzo2023ral.pdf).
+KISS-ICP stands for K(eep) I(t) S(mall) and S(imple) I(terative) C(losest) P(oint), a lightweight LiDAR odometry solution developed by the University of Bonn.
+This ROS 2 node processes LiDAR scan data from the GoBilda robot to estimate its motion and position over time — all without relying on wheel encoders or external localization systems.

+It’s an efficient and nice approach to real-time odometry, well-suited for mobile robots operating in structured environments.
+If you're interested in the algorithmic details, be sure to check out the [original research paper](https://www.ipb.uni-bonn.de/wp-content/papercite-data/pdf/vizzo2023ral.pdf).